We provide the following information for reference purposes only, and you should use it at your own risk: S54 Vanos Solenoid Procedure (E46 M3).

 Introduction

 ‘Vanos’ is BMW’s name for its variable valve timing units.
 Vanos units take on various shapes and design according to car year and model (engine model).
 The vanos discussed here is BMW part # 11-36-7-838-161.
 It’s a double vanos, meaning both the intake and exhaust valve timing is varied.
 This vanos unit is part of BMW 6-cylinder engine S54.
-This engine is incorporated into the M3 E46 00-06, Z3 E36 M Roadster & M Coup 00-02, Z4 E85 M3.2 Roadster 05-08, Z4 E86 M3.2 Coup 06-08.
+The M3 E46 00-06, Z3 E36 M Roadster & M Coup 00-02, Z4 E85 M3.2 Roadster 05-08, and Z4 E86 M3.2 Coup 06-08 incorporate this engine.

-The Beisan solution involves repairing the connector pin solder joints and incorporating design changes to address the problems that likely facilitate the failure.
+S54 Vanos Solenoid Procedure involves repairing the connector pin solder joints and incorporating design changes to address the problems that likely facilitate the failure.

 Epoxy is inserted in the connector pins cavity to better secure the pins.